How to Apply for a Japanese Tourist Visa

 How to Apply for a Japanese Tourist Visa – Details

-Visit the Japanese embassy website here if you’re applying from Kenya or here if applying from Nigeria.
+Visit the Japanese embassy website here if you’re applying from Kenya or here if you are applying from Nigeria.
 Review the details for the visa type you wish to apply for and download the application form.
 You would need to submit this alongside other documentation listed below.

 All documents are to be submitted in person at least 2 weeks before your travel date.
 I would recommend you submit a month before to give yourself enough time between the visa decision and your travel date.
 You only pay the visa fees at pickup time once you’ve been granted a visa.
 (Thank you, Japan!)